May 2025

 So I am thinking this is going to be yet another pizza/pasta restaurant.
 Aren't there enough of these in Rehavia?

-Much has been said about the restaurant owner Alon Asraf.
+Much has been said about owner Alon Asraf.
 This is a guy who doesn't do anything half way.
-You may recognize his name from his days as a well known soccer player.
-About ten years ago Alon became Shomer Mitzvot, gave up the game and began to learn Torah.
-He continues to this day, learning in a kolel for several hours in the middle of the working day.
+About ten years ago Alon, successful soccer player, became Shomer Mitzvot.
+He hung up his cleats and began to learn Torah.
+He continues to this day, learning in a kolel for several hours a day.
 Torah is his only distraction from his business.
 Otherwise you can find him at the restaurant from early morning till late at night.

-The restaurant is located at the traffic circle on Ben Maimon St. where it meets Azza St. This prime space lay derelict for several years.
-Alon and his group changed all that, turning a deserted place into a lovely restaurant.
+The restaurant is located at the traffic circle on Ben Maimon St. where it meets Arlozorov St. This prime space laid derelict for several years.
+Alon and his group changed all that, and with a major renovation, turning an abandoned space into a lovely restaurant.

 "Come out Chani!"
 Alon called the chef out of her kitchen.
 "I want you to meet the people from eLuna."
 And we had the great pleasure of meeting the charming and vivacious chef.
 This came with the added pleasure of tasting some of her delicious foods.